Table of Contents

 Section 2: Elections

-The TXPC Officers shall be elected in even-numbered years for a two-year term, and the procedure and timeline for election of the Officers shall be as follows:
+The TXPC Officers shall be elected in odd-numbered years for a two-year term, and the procedure and timeline for election of the Officers shall be as follows:

-- At its first meeting of an even-numbered year, the Executive Committee shall appoint a 3-person Election Committee from members of the Advisory Board.
+- During a meeting in the first quarter of an odd-numbered year, the Executive Committee shall appoint a 3-person Election Committee from members of the Advisory Board.
+Members of the Election Committee are not eligible to run for Executive Committee positions.

 - Within three (3) weeks of appointment, the Election Committee shall notify eligible TXPC voting members of the election schedule and request nominations.